RvanW/prog-project/PROCESS.md

 Struggles with the upload image feature (from camera and gallery), image preview seems to disappear on screen rotation..

 # Day 10
 Uploading images seems to work now, from camera and from device.
-Stille trying to find a way to keep the image when the screen rotates..
+Still trying to find a way to keep the image when the screen rotates..

 # Day 11
 Managed to get image displays working, had to include an extra parse library (ParseUI) to use ParseImageView.
+Created DetailsFragment so users can view recipe details now.

 # Day 12
-Started implementing a favorite feature, where users with an account may mark any public recipe as favorite and these will be stored under 'favorites'.
+Started working on the ability to add user specific favorites, some minor troubles deleting favorites but eventually got it working..

 # Day 13
-Bugs bugs bugs..
-Trying to reorganize the app's data flow to make the app faster (Should not query the favorites for every recipe).
+Fixing lots of bugs..
+Trying to reorganize the app's data flow for app performance.
+I should not query the favorites for every recipe.
+Refactored to query to Parse once, and then check if a recipe id is contained in a list of favorite recipe id's.

 # Day 14
 Implemented a way to edit or delete existing recipes, but only by it's current author.
 I used the actionbar buttons for this, they will only show if the user owns the recipe.
 Also went ahead and worked on the styling a little bit.